-Any student who wants to participate in the IB program and satisfies the criteria for participation and is assigned a home school other than South can be enrolled at South by being administratively placed to participate in IB.
-Students who are not enrolled in an IB course offering will be required to return to their home school of residence.
+Any student who wants to participate in the IB program and is assigned a home school other than South can be enrolled at South by being administratively placed to participate in IB.
+Students are required to complete two IB courses within their junior and senior years.
+Students who are not enrolled in the prescribed IB coursework will be required to return to their home school of residence.

 - Lottery/Open enrollment

 All students who are assigned a home school other than South but are enrolled at South through the lottery may participate in IB.
-Students who are not enrolled in an IB course offering will not be required to return to their home school of residence.
+Students who are not enrolled in the prescribed IB coursework will not be required to return to their home school of residence.

 Participation in the Program

 Students may participate in the IB program as a diploma candidate or as a course candidate.